What is a septic system?

 I want to have my tank pumped out but I don't know where it is.

 Checking with the local health department for an as-built drawing of your system is the first step.
 In some cases an electronic locator is the most effective way to find the tank.
-Each technician is highly skilled and will find your tank for you if you don't know where it is.

 Do septic tank additives really work?